-"It is, therefore, the more honourable to the troops, and must appear to the enemy out of all calculation extraordinary, that a fortress and citadel, to the strength of which, for the last thirty years, they had been adding something each year, and which had a garrison of three thousand five hundred Affghan soldiers, commanded by Prince Mahomed Hyder, the son of Dost Mahomed Khan, the ruler of the country, with a commanding number of guns, and abundance of ammunition, and other stores, provisions, &c., for a regular siege, should have been taken by British science, and British valour, in less than two hours from the time the attack was made, and the whole, including the governor and garrison, should fall into our hands."
+"It is, therefore, the more honourable to the troops, and must appear to the enemy out of all calculation extraordinary, that a fortress and citadel, to the strength of which, for the last thirty years, they had been adding something each year, and which had a garrison of three thousand five hundred Affghan soldiers, commanded by Prince Mahomed Hyder, the son of Dost Mahomed Khan, the ruler of the country, with a commanding number of guns, and abundance of ammunition, and other stores, provisions, &c., for a regular siege, should have been taken by British science, and British valour, in less •than two hours from the time the attack was made, and the whole, including the governor and garrison, should fall into our hands."

 The despatch then relates the proceedings from the time of their arrival before Ghuznee, until the blowing down of the gates.
-The Commander-in-chief then proceeds:-
+The Commander-in-chief then proceeds :---

-"Under the guidance of Captain Thompson, of the Bengal engineers, the chief of the department, Colonel Dennie, of her Majesty's thirteenth light infantry, commanding the advance, consisting of, &c. &c., proceeded to the gate, and with great difficulty, from the rubbish thrown down, and the determined opposition offered by the enemy, effected an entrance, and established themselves within the gateway, closely followed by the main column, led in a spirit of great gallantry by Brigadier Sale, ta when I had catrated the supertrust past of communities the storaing party, consisting with the advance above mentioned of her Majesty's ground foot, under Major Curvathers, the Benga.
-Empea regiment, under Lieutenant-Colonel Orchard, Solloved by her Majesty's thirteenth light infantry, under Major Treasure, and her Majorty's secretarists regiment, under Lieucenn-colonel Croker.
-The streetle within the fart was desperate for a considerable time.
-In addition to the heavy fire kept up, our troops were assuled by the enemy, sword in hand, and with daggers, pistols, &c.; but British courage. perseverance, and fortinde, overtains all opposition, and the fire of the enemy, in the lower area of the fort, being nearly silenced, Brigadier Sale turned towards the citadel, from which could now be seen men ahandming their guns, running in all directions, throwing themselves down from immense heights, endeavouring to make their escape; and on reaching the gate, with her Majesty's seventeenth, under Lieutenantanhand Croker, followed by the thirteenth, forced it open." &c.
+"Under the guidance of Captain Thompson, of the Bengal engineers, the chief of the department, Colonel Dennie, of her Majesty's thirteenth light infantry, commanding the advance, consisting of, &c. &c., proceeded to the gate, and with great difficulty, from the rubbish thrown down, and the determined opposition offered by the enemy, effected an entrance, and established themselves within the gateway, closely followed by the main column, led in a spirit of great gallantry by Brigadier Sale, tu vion I had entrusted the important past of commanding the storming party, consisting 'with the advance above mentioned' of her Majesty's grand fost, under Majer Carrothers, the Bengal European regiment, under Lieutenant-Colonel Orchard, folloved by her Majesty's thirteenth light infantry, under Majur Treases, and her Majesty's screenteenth regiment, under Lieutenant-colonel Croker.
+The struggle within the fort was desperate for a considerable time.
+In addition to the heavy fire kept up, our troops were analled by the enemy, sword in hand, and with dagrees, pistols, &c.; but British courage, perseverance, and forvitude, overcame all opposition, and the fire of the energy, in the lower area of the fort, being marty silenced, Brigadier Sale turned towards the citadel, from which could now be seen men abundaning their guns, running in all directions, throwing themselves down from immense heights, endeavouring to make their escape ; and on reaching the gate, with her Majesty's seventeenth, under Lieutenant-roloned Croker, followed by the thirteenth, forced it open," &c.